Spanish translation here

 The Eternal Recurrence of the Same is a concept derived from the ancient Epicureans and Stoics.
 Both the Stoics and Epicureans believed that the cosmos is finite.
 The cosmos consists of matter and void, and there is only so much matter and so much void.
 Matter, however, is not fully inert.
 Matter has both inert and non-inert dimensions.
 Matter has the tendency to remain at rest or in motion, which the Epicureans represented by matter falling through the void.
 But matter also has a non-inert aspect that causes it to swerve from its fall or to move from rest to motion by its own power.
 The Epicureans represented this aspect of matter as the famous “clinamen” or “swerve” of the atoms.
 The Stoics represented this as divine logos, which, following Heraclitus, they represented as fire.
 Matter, in short, is in some sense vital and animate; it is alive and ensouled.
 Matter’s vital principle allows order to form out of chaos.
 Matter’s inert dimension allows order to dissolve back into chaos.

-Given a finite amount of matter and a finite void, given that matter has both a tendency to create and destroy order, and given that time is infinite, the Epicureans and Stoics argued that the random play of matter, given infinite time, not only gives rise to order, but gives rise to the same order an infinite number of times.
+Given a finite amount of matter and a finite void, the tendency of matter to both create and destroy order, and infinite time, the Epicureans and Stoics were forced to conclude that the random play of matter over infinite time not only gives rise to order, but gives rise to the same order an infinite number of times.
 Everything that is happening now has already happened an infinite number of times before and will happen an infinite number of times in the future.
 The Same will Recur Eternally, hence the Eternal Recurrence of the Same.